How to Monitor a Traefik Reverse Proxy with Prometheus

 The command key is where both the Docker endpoint and Prometheus metrics are enabled.

-At the bottom of the docker-compose file is the networks section.
-Here is where we connect to the network of the Prometheus stack.
-This connects the Traefik container to the Prometheus network or additional networks if desired.
+Here, we connect to the network of the Prometheus stack.
+If desired, this connects the Traefik container to the Prometheus network or additional networks.

 version: '3'